OML-Team/open-metric-learning/README.md

 * As a source of checkpoints that would be great to start training with.
 From publications and our experience, they are much better as initialisation than the default supervised model trained on ImageNet.
 Thus, we added the possibility to initialise your models using these pretrained checkpoints only by passing an argument in the config or the constructor.
 * As a source of inspiration.
-For example, we adapted the idea of a memory bank from MoCo for the TripletLoss.
+For example, we adapted the idea of a memory bank from *MoCo* for the *TripletLoss*.

 </p>
 </details>